thoughtspot/thoughtspot.github.io/_reference/api/user-api.md

 ## Get a list of users and groups

-Use the `/tspublic/v1/user/list` API to get a list of all users, groups, and their inter-dependencies in the form of principal objects.
+To get a list of all users, groups, and their inter-dependencies in the form of principal objects, use the `/tspublic/v1/user/list` API.

 ### Resource URL
 ```